hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 #### Is there a maximum number of pools the dashboard can display?

-There's no hard limit, but performance may decrease with very large numbers of pools (1000+).
+There's no hard limit, but browser performance may decrease with very large numbers of pools (1000+).
 Use search filtering and MICRO view to manage large pool sets effectively.
 Dashboard 1.x has been tested with 600 pools and 800+ nodes per-site on a Lab license VE without issue with the JSON response being 200k for 600 pools.

 #### How do I pause polling if I need to step away for a time, but don't want to lose my existing saved site session data?